Athena-OS/aegis/README.md

 # aegis
 Aegis is an installer back-end for AthenaOS.
-Inspired by "Jade" from CrystalOS.
+Project Architecture inspired by "Jade" from CrystalOS.